Akash-Perla/ASIC-Design/README.md

 According to floorplan definition:

 1000 Unit Distance = 1 Micron

 Die width in unit distance = 660685−0 = 660685

 Die height in unit distance = 671405−0 = 671405

 Distance in microns = Value in Unit Distance/1000

 ​Die width in microns = 660685/1000 = 660.685 Microns

 Die height in microns = 671405/1000 = 671.405 Microns

 Area of die in microns = 660.685 × 671.405 = 443587.212425 Square Microns

 To view the floorplan in magic.
-Open a new terminal and runt he below commands:
+Open a new terminal and run the below commands:

 ```
 cd Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/17-03_12-06/results/floorplan/